zchen12wpi/curate_nd/architecture/Goals.md

 	- to be members of a group

 ### Versioning Content
-- Create separate works in CurateND for each version
+- Allow works to have multiple versions
 - Allow files to have multiple versions
 - Represent multiple expressions and manifestations of a work in a uniform way in CurateND
+	- Each version must be addressable at a URL
+	- Each version _may_ be given it’s own DOI
+	- Each version _may_ have its’s own access controls
 - OPTIONAL: Support SemVer for software housed in CurateND

 ## PRESERVE